 Elyra in Lorain County, Ohio — The American Midwest (Great Lakes)

 Location.
-41° 22.045′ N, 82° 5.798′ W. Marker is in Elyra, Ohio, in Lorain County.
-Marker is on East Broad Street east of East River Road, on the right when traveling east.
+41° 22.373′ N, 82° 5.666′ W. Marker is in Elyra, Ohio, in Lorain County.
+Marker is at the intersection of Gulf Road and Ridge, Cleveland, and East Bridge Streets, on the right when traveling south on Gulf Road.
+It is at the ceremonial entrance to Ridgelawn Cemetery which is not an entrance at all.
+Enter the cemetery from Ridge, Columbus or Glenwood Streets.
 Touch for map.
-Marker is at or near this postal address: 125 E Broad St, Elyria OH 44035, United States of America.
+Marker is at or near this postal address: 285 Columbus St, Elyria OH 44035, United States of America.
 Touch for directions.

 Also see . . .
 The Story of Easterseals.
 Excerpt: